adiantek/FurniFab/.github/BUILDING.md

 ### Assembly management module

-Assembly management module is a Python script that is responsible for calculating optimal schedule for assembly of the materials.
+Assembly management module is a Python script that is responsible for calculating schedule for assembly of the materials.

 #### Algorithms